EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

 ## Solution Group Handlers and Global Criteria
 In the [previous section](pxHowTo100NonlogicalMeaning) we implemented variations of "Do you have commands?" by implementing a custom *solution group handler*, but we didn't complete it.
-Since there are only two commands, really, we should do a better job on the following phrases that succeed, and shouldn't:
+Since there are only two commands, we should do a better job on the following phrases that succeed, and shouldn't:

 ~~~
 ?
 Do you have 3 commands?